 The vocabulary of shifting gears can be confusing.
 A downshift is a change to a "lower" or "slower" gear, one which is easier to pedal.
 An upshift is a shift to a "higher" or "faster" gear which is harder to pedal.
 What's confusing is that what's happening at the front derailleur is the opposite of what's happening at the rear derailleur (for details, read the instructions on Shifting the Rear Derailleur and Shifting the Front Derailleur below).
 For example, you can select a gear which will make pedalling easier on a hill (make a downshift) in one of two ways: shift the chain down the gear "steps" to a smaller gear at the front, or up the gear "steps" to a larger gear at the rear.
 So, at the rear gear cluster, what is called a downshift looks like an upshift.
-The key is to remember that shifting the chain out or away from the bike is for speed and is called an upshift.
+The key is to remember that shifting the chain in towards the centre of the bike is for accelerating and climbing and is called a downshift.
+Moving the chain out or away from the bike is for speed and is called an upshift.